enmasseio/babble/README.md

 function `Babbler.connect(messager)`.

 A babbler has the following functions:

+- `ask(id: String, message: String [, callback: Function]) : Block`
+  Send a question to another peer and listen for a reply.
+  This is equivalent of doing `tell(id, message).listen([callback])`.
+  Other blocks can be chained to the returned block.

 - `connect([messager: Object]) : Promise.<Babbler>`
   Connect to a messaging system.
 Babble comes with interfaces to support various